 The 46th NATO Committee on Gender Perspectives focuses on hybrid threats, disinformation and human security

 From 3rd to 5th October 2022, approximately 170 participants from 42 NATO Allies and Partners as well as academic organisations and civil society gathered for the Annual Conference of the NATO Committee on Gender Perspectives (NCGP).
-The conference focused on “Integrating Gender Perspective – Moving from Policy to Practice” with a series of panels and roundtable discussions.
+The conference focused on “Integrating Gender Perspective – Moving from Policy to Practice” with a series of panels and roundtable discussions.<!IoRangePreExecute>

 In his opening remarks, NATO Deputy Secretary General Mircea Geoană admonished Russia’s war in Ukraine, the war crimes being committed against the local population as well as the specific targeting of women and children in this conflict.
 “Dehumanizing the Ukrainian population has been part of Russian tactics on the ground, including torture, forced deportations, and conflict-related sexual violence.
 These horrific war crimes impact women, men, boys and girls in different ways”, he underscored.
 He also acknowledged how “Russia’s disinformation campaigns are attempting to divide NATO unity and erode our communities’ resilience, also through false gender-based narratives” but to no avail as NATO Allies have demonstrated unparalleled unity and solidarity since the start of the conflict.